 There are some functions of an AI tools for data analytics which can deal with the different kinds of information (e.g. soil, crop, moisture, minerals, etc.) as well as the hyperspectral signatures in order to create prediction models.
 The prediction models are developed through initiating calibration and validation datasets for each parameter of the investigated treatment or an objective.
 There are many AI algorithms such as ML and DL algorithms; for example, the ML models are such as random forest (RF), support vector machine (SVM), artificial neural network (ANN), etc. The multivariate regressions can also be used for modeling the predictability for different agricultural activities which such as partial least square regression (PLSR), support vector regression (SVR), and multiple adaptive regression splines (MARS).
 However, before apply these models, the spectral and wet chemistry data must be modified using several data transformation techniques.
 The illustration of the applied methodology is displayed in figure (2).

 Figure (2).
-The illustration of the applied methodology of integration of RS, GIS, and AI in agricultural activities detection.
+The illustration of the applied methodology of integrating RS, GIS, and AI in agricultural activities detection.

 Removing the outliers from the wet chemistry data as well as the vis-NIR datasets is considered as a mandatory step for achieving an accurate estimation of the investigated parameters.
 Moreover, these outliers can be spectral noises or odd values caused by atmospheric and gaseous effects as well as measuring errors during the wet chemistry analysis.
-These odd values – either higher or lower – the dataset values can strongly affect on the estimation process.
-Furthermore, this process can enhance the prediction model’s accuracy and the parameters predictability (Volkov et al., 2021).
-These values are removed from the dataset because these are unrepresentative to the spectral or wet chemistry database.
+These odd values – either higher or lower – the dataset values can strongly affect the estimation process.
+Furthermore, this process can enhance the prediction model’s accuracy and the parameter's predictability (Volkov et al., 2021).
+These values are removed from the dataset because they are unrepresentative to the spectral or wet chemistry database.
 However, the Box-Cox approach (Box and Cox 1964) is used as an algorithm of “invBoxCox” in RStudio (R Core Team, 2018).
 The main process of this algorithm is applying the data normalization using Box-Cox transformation as mentioned in equation (1).
-Normalization process is used to put the values of spectra as well as the investigated object between 0 and 1 values.
-The role of the data normalization is removing outliers, enhancing calibration and validation predictions (Knief and Forstmeier 2021).
+The normalization process is used to put the values of spectra as well as the investigated object between 0 and 1 values.
+The role of data normalization is removing outliers and enhancing calibration and validation predictions (Knief and Forstmeier 2021).

 wt= logyt if λ=0;(ytλ-1)/λ otherwise.
 (1)